Karolina Wydra: Early life

-Karolina Wydra was born in Opole (then part of the Polish People's Republic) on March 5, 1981.
-Her mother taught mathematics and her father taught art.
-She was born with coloboma, a rare condition in which the iris of the eye does not grow closed during gestation.
-She has an older brother who later became an accountant in London.
-In 1992, she and her family emigrated to the U.S. and settled in Orange County, California, where her parents set up a cleaning business.
-Her parents separated in 2012, and her mother subsequently moved back to Poland.
+Karolina Izabela Wydra was born on the 5th of March in 1981 in Opole, Poland.
+Her mother, Irena, was a mathematics teacher and her father, Józef, taught art.
+She has an older brother, Patrick, who became an accountant in London.
+In 1992, when Wydra was 11, her family emigrated to the United States, settling in Orange County, California, where her parents started a cleaning business.
+Her parents separated in 2012, after which her mother returned to Poland.